weesvisje/docs/docs/concepts/syncing-data.md

 ## Enabling Sync

 To enable Ditto to sync data, you'll need to call `ditto.tryStartSync()`.
 Preferably, you should call `tryStartSync()` early on in your application's life cycle like in your `AppDelegate.application(_:didFinishLaunchingWithOptions:)` or `Application.onCreate` methods.
+Your application only needs to call this function once.

 <Tabs
   groupId="programming-language"